 There are three different types of trekking poles; collapsible, foldable and foldable + collapsible.

-Foldable + collapsible trekking poles combine the two mechanisms and consist of several sections which are connected with a Kevlar cord.
+Foldable + collapsible combine the two mechanisms and consist of several sections which are connected with a Kevlar cord.
 However, here the section closest to the grip can be extended and thus you can adjust the length of the pole to some extent – typically for around 8 inches which is much less than at a collapsible trekking pole.

 The locking mechanism secures the trekking pole at the desired length.
 There are two different locking mechanisms; lever lock and twist lock.
 The lever lock mechanism is easier to adjust while wearing gloves.
 The twist lock mechanism uses a screw setup and requires more time.
 It is also more prone to malfunction.

-The length of trekking poles is especially important if you are buying foldable trekking poles which are not adjustable in length.
+The length is especially important if you are buying foldable trekking poles which are not adjustable in length.
 Your elbow should be in a 90-degree angle when holding trekking pole at the grip.
 To figure out how long trekking poles do you need, measure the distance between your elbow and the floor.

 The shaft of a trekking pole is typically made either of aluminum or carbon fibers.
 Carbon fiber shafts are usually lighter than aluminum shafts.
 However, carbon fiber trekking poles are also more expensive and less durable; when too much force is applied to a carbon fiber shaft it breaks while an aluminum shaft will typically bend rather than break.